empflow/mern-social-media-app-backend/README.md

 (haven't come up with a real name yet)

-## Steps to run:
+## Getting started:
 1. Run `git clone https://github.com/empflow/mern-social-media-app-backend.git` to clone the repo
 2. Run `npm i` to install all dependencies
-3. Create a file called `.env` in the root of the project
+3. Create a file named `.env` in the root of the project
 4. Add the following variables inside the `.env` file (I've provided defaults for some of them):

 ```